- UCAS course code

 The lecturers and other students are so supportive, and everyone has knowledge and experiences to bring.Ayeesha Roberts / Master of Public Health

 Why study public health?

 In choosing Manchester you can be confident you are receiving the most up-to-date knowledge in public health.
-You will be taught by experts in the field that bring the latest developments in the sector to your course.
-The course can be taken both full-time and part-time and you will be able to make use of the world-class learning facilities on campus.
+You will be taught by experts in the field that bring the latest developments in the sector to your course, and you will use of the world-class learning facilities on campus.
 You will be prepared for a career in public health that offers a range of local and global opportunities.
 You will also develop a range of transferable skills and knowledge that employers are looking for.

 This course will equip you with: